#MPB2B 2017 Press Passes

 To make this process officially official (and make selecting the right people at least a little easier), we’ve come up with few defined rules.
 Here we go:

-In order to be considered, you must submit your materials no later than 6pm ET on the due date.
+In order to be considered, you must submit your materials no later than 6pm ET on October 13, 2018.
 Really.
 We begin evaluations the next business day and if you’re late it throws us off our game.
 Lesson: don’t be a slacker.

 If you are chosen for a press pass you’ll receive a code to register yourself for free admission to the three-day conference only.
 It can only be used by you and cannot be transferred to a friend or other person in your organization.
 We ask that you register within two weeks of receiving your comp code (we like to keep our head count reports accurate).
 Also, keep in mind that press passes do not include workshops or reimbursement for travel or lodging.